Particular/docs.particular.net/Content/NServiceBus/using-nservicebus-with-asp.net-mvc.md

 The sample covers only the sending of the asynchronous message as the send and block are similar in NServiceBus.

- **NOTE**: In `SendAndBlock`, the web page renders synchronously.
+NOTE: In `SendAndBlock`, the web page renders synchronously.
 From the user's perspective, the interaction is synchronous and blocking, even though behind the scenes NServiceBus is messaging asynchronously.

 ![AsyncPages Asp.Net Mvc3 sample running](AsyncPagesMvc3SelectingBlockingMethod.png "AsyncPages Asp.Net Mvc3 sample running")